abinanthan-k/Data-Projects/Steel Industry Energy Prediction/Readme.md

 ## Methodology
 ### Data Preprocessing
-- **Data Cleaning**: Missing values were handled appropriately, and outliers were addressed.
 - **Feature Engineering**: New features were created based on existing variables to enhance model performance.
 - **Encoding Categorical Variables**: Categorical variables were converted into numerical format using one-hot encoding.